Vinay Bharadwaj: Early life

 Vinay Bharadwaj was born in Bangalore.
 He completed his schooling at Kumaran's School (SKCH) and Bachelors of Business Management (BBM) at Bangalore University.
 At the age of 21, he moved to Singapore to pursue an MBA from the University of Wales and since then he has settled there.
 Post his MBA he started his corporate career in Singapore Indian Chamber of Commerce and Industry.
 He moved to Standard Chartered Bank in Singapore where he handled various country and global roles for 9 years.
 In parallel to his corporate career, he started his fashion label.

+Career

 Fashion career

 Vinay began his fashion label "Shinayele" in Bangalore along with his childhood friend at his garage.
 His career began with bridal wear and Indian fusion clothing in June 2014.
 Vinay's designs focus on using Indian fabrics to create western and fusion clothing.

 Television career

 His first series 'Bangalore Edition', had 20 guests spanning from different walks of life and fields and was started on YouTube on a weekly basis from January 2016.
 He had some of the best of Bangalore like Biocon Founder, Kiran Mazumdar Shaw, billiards world champion Pankaj Advani, badminton champion Ashwini Ponnappa, cricketer K. L. Rahul, musician Raghu Dixit, singer and actor Vasundhara Das, Kannada superstar Puneeth Rajkumar and 12 others.

 Post this he started the second city'Chennai Edition' in May 2016 on YouTube and hosted 25 stalwarts like Padma Vibhushan Dr.V Shanta, Padma Bhushan Singer Sudha Raghunathan, Actor Padma Shri Vivek, Apollo Hospital granddaughter Upasna Kammineni, Ace music director Devi Sri Prasad, singers Srinivas, Karthik, Chinmayi and 17 more.

 His third edition was a Kannada show on one of the Kannada channels of Karnataka, Star Suvarna, with celebrities from Karnataka Film Industry.
 Along with casual conversations and much entertainment with celebrities, each episode had a short segment with a doctor and patient speaking about different types of illness.

 Actress Deepika Padukone's family friend and trustee of her organization (The Live Love Laugh Foundation), Anna Chandy was one of the guests on Bharadwaj's Bangalore Edition.
 Anna and Vinay collaborated in mid-2016 to do a short web series called 'Mind Check Conversations with Anna' to dispel myths about mental health.

 He made his international television debut through a successful show called "Salaam Namaste Singapore" which brought together the best of Indian origin people, places and stories together.
 The show which was telecasted in 14 countries across APAC region was an instant success which led Vinay to bag a celebrity talk show on StarPlus.

 "Star Talk with Vinay- South Meets North" was a concept that Vinay created which featured 12 celebrities who are originally from South India or started their career in South Indian Film Industry.
 The show which was aired on StarPlus, Star Vijay and Asianet, premiered in 130 countries across the world (outside India).